timsong-cpp/papers/2255_reference_temporary/reference_temporary.md

 when the initialization of a reference would bind it to a lifetime-extended temporary, and changing several standard library components to make such binding ill-formed when it would inevitably produce a dangling reference.
 This would resolve [@LWG2813].

+# Revision history
+- R1: Define the affected constructor of `tuple` and `pair` as deleted instead of removing them from overload resolution.

 # In brief